Constraining the Properties of GRB Accreting Magnetar with $R/I$ Evolutionary Effects Using \emph{Swift}/XRT Data: Statistical Properties and Accreting Magnetar Properties

 In NS problems, two masses are widely discussed, i.e. the baryonic mass $M_b$ and the gravitational mass $M_g$.
-The former ($M_b$) refers to the total mass of all the baryons (e.g. proton, neutron, etc.) that make up a neutron star when they are not gravitationally bound, and is theoretically relevant because it is directly connected to the initial mass of the iron core of the progenitor massive star, which undergoes gravitational collapse to form the neutron star.
-On the other hand, the latter ($M_g$) refers to the mass measured directly from observations, and is smaller than $M_b$ due to the subtraction of the nuclear binding energy.
-Studying the conversion relationship between $M_b$ and $M_g$ is crucial to set interesting lower limits on the maximum mass ($M_{\rm TOV}$) of non-rotating NS for ruling out some soft EoS models, and can accurately constrain the mass accretion rate of nascent magnetar at different EoSs and baryon masses. \cite{Gao2020} investigated the transformational relations between $M_b$ and $M_g$ for a non-rotating NS or a rotating NS, and found that the transformation of the baryonic mass to gravitational mass is universal approximated using the EoS-independent quadratic formula to all selected EoSs
+The former ($M_b$) refers to the total mass of all the baryons (protons, neutrons, etc.) that make up an NS when they are not gravitationally bound and is theoretically relevant because it is directly connected to the initial mass of the iron core of the progenitor massive star, which undergoes gravitational collapse to form the NS.
+On the other hand, the latter ($M_g$) refers to the mass measured directly from observations and is smaller than $M_b$ owing to the subtraction of the nuclear binding energy.
+Studying the conversion relationship between $M_b$ and $M_g$ is crucial to set interesting lower limits on the maximum mass ($M_{\rm TOV}$) of a nonrotating NS for ruling out some soft EoS models and can accurately constrain the mass accretion rate of nascent magnetars at different EoSs and baryon masses. \cite{Gao2020} investigated the transformational relations between $M_b$ and $M_g$ for a nonrotating NS or a rotating NS and found that the transformation of the baryonic mass to gravitational mass is universally approximated using the EoS-independent quadratic formula to all selected EoSs